Tomo404/Python-group-project-for-scientific-python/README.md

 ## Explanation:

-# city_data, infection_cards and other_cards are meant to be imported
+# variables: city_data, infection_cards and other_cards
-These include all informations on:
+These are imported into the main files, and include all informations on:
 cities: name, coordinates, infection level, infection color, connections, player amounts, research center
 infections: city name, infection color city cards: name, coordinates, infection color event cards: name, effect

+# pictures
+Picture of the game board, the UI and the character roles

 # data_unloader
 Unloads all the data from txt files to database, puts them in directories for easy access, creates the decks and initializes the game